CacheValleyCommunities/new-website/content/posts/cache-tech-meetup-march-2025/index.md

 Go has become a preferred language for building modern infrastructure, microservices, and web applications.
 Its simplicity makes it an excellent choice for teaching security concepts, as the code remains readable while implementing sophisticated security patterns.
 By the end of this workshop, you'll understand how security vulnerabilities arise and how to protect against them using industry-standard techniques.

 ## Detailed Event Schedule

+Please check the bottom of the article to find a map to the location.

 ### Part 1: General Meetup & Networking (45 minutes)
 - **1:30 - 1:45 PM**: Welcome, introductions, and community announcements